jmensch1/pm2-git-hook/README.md

 `pm2 trigger pm2-git-hook start myApp`

 This will start an `http` server running on port `9000` that listens for push notifications from github.
-It will run the command in the root directory of your app whenever you push to `master`.
+It will run the command in the `cwd` of your app whenever you push to `master`.

 If you want to make sure server is working, run `curl http://localhost:9000/status`.
 Alternatively, run `pm2 trigger pm2-git-hook status myApp`, which simply executes the `curl` command.